anharmonic/anharmonic.github.io/thermal2-manual.md

 #### CGP calculation
 When a CGP calculation several files are created: one with the results at the last iterations for all the configurations and one file for each configurations with the results at each iteration.
 The thermal conductivity K is always in W/(m·K).

-1. A file named $prefix.$grid_size.out, where $prefix is the input value of prefix and $grid_size is the size of the integration grid (e.g. "20x20x20").
+1. A file named $prefix.$grid_size_TOT.out, where $prefix is the input value of prefix and $grid_size is the size of the integration grid (e.g. "20x20x20").
 This file will contain the results from the last completed iteration of the code, one line per configuration, with these columns:
 * 1 the configuration number,
 * 2 the value of sigma
 * 3 the temperature
 * 4-6 the diagonal elements of the thermal conductivity Kxx, Kyy and Kzz
 * 7-12 the off-diagonal elements of K, in this order:  Kxy, Kyz, Kyz , Kyx, Kzx, Kzy.
+2. Two more files with _P_sma and _C instead of _TOT contain the Phonon at the SMA level (i.e. at the first iteration, dominant in crystals) and Coherent (dominant in harmonic glasses) contribution to thermal conductivity.
-2. A file for every input configuration, named $prefix.$grid_size_s$XX_T$YY.out, where $XX is the smearing in cm-1 and $YY is the temperature in Kelvin.
+3. A file for every input configuration, named $prefix.$grid_size_s$XX_T$YY.out, where $XX is the smearing in cm-1 and $YY is the temperature in Kelvin.
 A line is appended to each file at each iteration.
 The columns are the same as the previous file, except that column 1 contains the iteration number.

 ## d3_tdph.x code
 This code reads a set of initial dynamical matrices for a given system and optimizes the harmonic force constants over a series of images that can be the output of a molecular dynamics calculation performed with Quantum ESPRESSO, or of a Langevin Dynamics calculation from the PIOUD code.
 The code will expect that the simulation supercell is the same for the force constants and the dynamics simulations.